nccgroup/VCG/README.md

 ### Selecting a Target

 Once opened, enter the Target Directory (or click File -> New Target Directory) to search for relevant files.
 Then choose the Language filter, and press Enter.
 All matching files will then be listed.
-After which, its time to initiate [[#Scanning]].
+After which, its time to initiate [Scanning](#scanning).

 The languages choices are shown below.
-If you work with a specific language for a majority, you can set a Startup Language using the [[#Settings -> Options]] dialog:
+If you work with a specific language for a majority, you can set a Startup Language using the [Settings](#settings) -> Options dialog:

 | Language | Filter | Notes |
 |-|-|-|